Courgette & feta appetizers

 About this recipe

-This courgette and feta appetizers are my favourite kind of starter: almost embarrassingly simple to make, but clever in how it uses texture and contrast.
-You get three things going on at once: soft, sweet courgettes; a sharp, creamy feta layer; and something crisp at the bottom to stop it feeling like baby food in a glass.
-You can have them assembled in about twenty minutes, which is not what people assume when they see them.
+These feta appetizers are my favourite kind of starter: almost embarrassingly simple to make, but they look really impressive and festive when you serve them to your guests.
+Three things going on at once, soft sweet courgettes, a sharp creamy feta layer, and something crisp at the bottom to give it all a bit of texture.
+You can have them assembled in about twenty minutes, which is not what people assume when they see them, and that’s exactly why I love them.

-The verrine format is more than a fashionable, it actually solves a practical problem.
-If you put courgettes and whipped cheese on a plate, they slump into each other and look vague.
-In a small glass, you can play with proportions and layers, a thin crunchy base, a visible band of courgettes, then a thick, clean layer of feta.
-The vertical layering lets you decide what each spoonful will taste like: mostly feta with a hint of courgette, or a a spoonful through all three layers at once.
+The verrine format is a fashionable way to serve food, but it also solves a practical problem.
+If you put courgettes and whipped cheese on a plate they slump into each other and look messy.
+In a small glass you can play with proportions and layers to make the food look more appealing.

-The glass does the presentation work, and as a cook, you just need to get the layers right.
-Individual portions also mean no serving difficulties, no slicing involved nor spooning from a shared dish.
+A thin crunchy base, a visible band of courgettes, then a thick clean layer of feta on top.
+The vertical layering lets each spoonful be its own thing.
+The glass does the presentation work for you, and as a cook all you need to do is get the layers right.
+Individual portions also mean no serving problems and no slicing going wrong.
 Each guest picks up a glass and that’s it.

-A small but important point: let the courgettes cool completely before layering.
-Hot vegetables will melt and loosen the feta, and you will lose that neat separation that makes the glass so satisfying to look at.
+One thing that matters: let the courgettes cool completely before you start layering.
+Hot vegetables will melt and loosen the feta and you’ll lose that clean separation that makes the glass look so good.

 The whipped feta

-Whipped feta seems obvious now, but it only works beautifully when you pay attention to ratios and texture.
-The mascarpone (or another mild, high‑fat cheese) is there purely for structure.
-It adds fat and smoothness, not flavour.
-Start with roughly two parts feta to one part mascarpone by weight, then adjust from there.
+Whipped feta only works beautifully when you pay attention to texture.
+The mascarpone is there purely for structure and smoothness, not flavour.
+Start with roughly two parts feta to one part mascarpone by weight and adjust from there.
 If you can still feel tiny grains of feta on your tongue, keep blending.

-Seasoning is where restraint pays off.
-Feta is already salty, so you only have to add some black pepper, a thread of good olive oil, and something bright like lemon zest, or a small squeeze of juice if the cheese is particularly rich.
-Taste this in the bowl the way you will taste it in the verrine: from a cold teaspoon, not straight off the blender blade while it is warm.
+Seasoning is where restraint really pays off.
+Feta is already salty, so all you need is some black pepper, a drizzle of good olive oil, and something bright like lemon zest or a small squeeze of juice if the cheese is particularly rich.
+Taste it from a cold teaspoon, the way you’ll eat it in the glass.

-For the nicest finish, piping the feta into the glasses works better than spooning.
-A sturdy piping bag lets you control how much goes into each verrine, which keeps the layers even and makes a row of six or eight glasses look like a set instead of a collection of cousins.
-Once assembled, they sit happily in the fridge for an hour or two, which gives the flavours time to settle and makes life easier when people arrive.
+For the nicest finish, piping the feta into the glasses works much better than spooning it in.
+A sturdy piping bag lets you control exactly how much goes into each verrine, which keeps the layers even and makes a row of glasses look like a matching set rather than a happy accident.
+Once assembled, these feta appetizers sit happily in the fridge for an hour or two, which actually improves them and means everything is done before anyone arrives.

-Serve them chilled or just back from the fridge, as a starter in individual glasses or dotted along an apéro table with other small things and alongside something crisp to drink..
-They travel well on a tray, need only a small spoon, and feel a little special without asking you to spend the afternoon in the kitchen.
+Serve them chilled as a starter, or dotted along an apéro table alongside other small things and something crisp to drink.
+They only need a small spoon, and they feel a little bit special without asking you to spend the afternoon in the kitchen.

 Share your feedback and spread the love!